Joaogma1/ninjaone-client/README.md

 # ninjaone-client

-This project is an code assestment test for Front-end Developers
+This project is a code assessment test for Front-end Developers

 ## Running locally